yh1126611/streamliner/README.md

         <Link2_n>"
    Schematic diagram of a species information table in text format: ![Schematic diagram of a species table converted to text format](species_information_table_txt_format.png?raw=true "Schematic diagram of a species table converted to text format")
    Example of a species information table converted to a text format: ![Example of a species information table in text format](species_information_table_txt_example.png?raw=true "Example of a species information table in text format")

+## Sample input
 [species_information.txt](species_information.txt) is a functional input to streamliner comprising GenomeArk download links to all VGP-sequenced species for which BAM files with kinetics tags exist.

 ## Usage

 ```